datastax/zdm-proxy/proxy/README.md

 ## Limitations and Assumptions
 - We assume that users are not allowed to alter the database scheme in any fashion during migration.
 This includes `CREATE TABLE`, `DROP TABLE`, and other such commands
+- We realize that not all UPDATE statements need to pause queues because UPDATE statements without an "IF EXIST" or equivalent function as UPSERTs.
+However, we did not have the time to properly figure out how to parse for such conditions.
 ## Known Issues
 - Keyspace support: The following edge case is not currently handled (due to logic in `Query.addKeyspace()`)
     - A DELETE statement involves a column with the same name as the table, i.e. `DELETE name FROM name`